Golden Pages: Israel

 Markstone developed a new business strategy and recruited a largely new management team to GPM.
-Ron Lubash and Amir Kess acted as joint chairmen of GPM., supported with deputy chairman Lars Guldstrand, and Chief Executive Officer Mr. Nir Lempert.
+Ron Lubash and Amir Kess acted as joint chairmen of GPM, supported by deputy chairman Lars Guldstrand, and Chief Executive Officer Mr. Nir Lempert.

 The Company has developed to Israel's leading yellow page, local search and directory-related company.
 The GPM group includes Golden Pages, Israel's yellow pages business, which is the dominant directory franchise in the country, as well as several other complementary print and online businesses, including ZAP, a comparative shopping website, REST, a restaurant directory business, Pro group, a student portal, and 55% of Dun & Bradstreet Israel, a business directory.

 Babcock & Brown Capital Ltd. (BCM) purchased 100% of the Golden Pages Group Ltd in August 2007 from Markstone Capital Group LLC.
 The acquisition price for 100% of the equity of GPM was approximately U.S. $123 million representing an enterprise value of approximately U.S.$215 million.

 BCM an externally managed investment vehicle listed on the Australian Securities Exchange intends to continue to support GPM's existing growth strategy, including funding GPM in making further acquisitions, and helping GPM to explore offshore growth and acquisition opportunities.
 All key management will remain with the GPM businesses under their ownership.
 The largest competitor is Bezeq, which launched a rival internet service in July 2008.
 The directory lists 250,000 businesses.

 The slogan of the company "תן לאצבעות ללכת במקומך" (Ten LeEtzba'ot Lelekhet BeMkomkha), parallel to the English "let your fingers do the walking" has become an idiom in Hebrew, and means to do the work with your phone or computer instead of running around.